🌴 Tradewinds March 2026 🌴

 1. Bowfin Pearl Harbor Base

-Bowfin Meeting – We conducted our December meeting at Clean Sweep Bar, Lockwood Hall.
-The following members attended – Base Commander Paul Jurcsak, Secretary Brett Kulbis, Treasurer Pat Suenaga, COB Gary Johnson, and members Dave Atkins, Jim Bazemore, David Bilek, Karl Dye, Nelson Greer, John Hatch, Ben McGowan, Ace Parker, Crichton Roberts, and Thom Sousa.
+Bowfin Meeting – We conducted our March meeting at Clean Sweep Bar, Lockwood Hall.
+The following members attended – Base Commander Paul Jurcsak, Vice Commander Tim Sparks, Secretary Brett Kulbis, Treasurer Pat Suenaga, COB Gary Johnson, and members Dave Atkins, Jim Bazemore, Hap Belisle, David Bilek, Dan Del Monte, Nelson Greer, Ben McGowan, Ace Parker, Crichton Roberts, Tom Schmidt, Thom Sousa, Wade Thode, and Joe Winzenried.

 Binnacle List – Please keep all our members and their families in your good thoughts and prayers.